carbon-language/carbon-lang/llvm/docs/LangRef.rst

     convention also behaves identical to the `C` calling convention on how arguments and return values are passed, but it uses a different set of caller/callee-saved registers.
 This removes the burden of saving and recovering a large register set before and after the call in the caller.
+If the arguments are passed in callee-saved registers, then they will be preserved by the callee across the call.
+This doesn't apply for values returned in callee-saved registers.

     - On X86-64 the callee preserves all general purpose registers, except for R11.
 R11 can be used as a scratch register.
 Furthermore it also preserves